pyth-network/pyth-client/doc/aggregate_price.md

 Each `product` account refers to the head of a linked-list of `price` accounts.  `price` accounts are where a product's price and other metrics are stored.
 Each `price` account corresponds to a different "price_type".
 At the moment, these include "price", "twap" and "volatility".

-## pcrust example
+## rust example

-The pcrust example program uses the solana rust RPC API to load and print all pyth product and price data by bootstrapping from the root `mapping` account key.
+The rust example (pcrust/ or crates.io package pyth-client v0.1.1 ) program uses the solana rust RPC API to load and print all pyth product and price data by bootstrapping from the root `mapping` account key.
 The output looks something like this:

 ```
 product_account ..
 4SxmcsbJWVBWvuP2cRQDjFtAgdqzWWLbHESnUTH4CegT